 Common name: Potato

-Potato plants are herbs that grow to about 3-4 feet, the leaves withering and dying after flower and tuber formation.
+The leaves of the potato plant wither and die after flower and tuber formation.
 Potato plants are nightshades, like tomatoes and eggplants where the flowers and fruits are poisonous.
-Though the plant produces small green fruits, they are not edible.
-But they contain small seeds which can be germinated.

 Propagation is done from seeds or by planting small pieces of the potato having one of two eyelets, from where the new plant grows.